kfujita0520/wallet_balance_checker/README.md

 the endpoint URL will be http://localhost:4000/

 ## 3. TODO
-- Implement input format validation for edited rate and address.
+- Add code(method) explanation on backend API
+- perform pretty format into the code
 - improve validation for each API.
 - remove debug code such as console.log